 Authorized activities include the placement of fill in waters of the US for suitable road base, pipe and culvert extensions, stabilization measures (i.e. rip-rap), etc. This RGP authorizes temporary structures, fills, and work necessary to conduct construction activities, in accordance with all terms and conditions listed herein to ensure the project results in only minimal impacts within the project area, as well as to adjacent properties.
 This RGP also authorizes the installation of utility lines (when those utility lines are being installed due to the improvement, expansion, or maintenance of existing linear transportation projects) and the associated excavation, backfill, or bedding for the utility lines, in all waters of the US, provided there is no change in pre-construction contours.
 A "utility line" is defined as any pipe or pipeline for the transportation of any gaseous, liquid, liquescent, or slurry substance, for any purpose, and any cable, line, or wire for the transmission for any purpose of electrical energy, telephone, and telegraph messages, and radio and television communication.
-The term 'utility line'' does not include activities that drain a water of the US, such as drainage tile or french drains.
+The term "utility line" does not include activities that drain a water of the US, such as drainage tile or french drains.

-Notification: SCDOT must submit a pre-construction notification to the Charleston District Engineer prior to commencing the activity.
+Notification: SCDOT must submit a pre-construction notification to the Charleston District Engineer and may only commence work upon written verification from the Corps of Engineers that the project is consistent with the terms and conditions of the RGP.
 (See Section III.
 Pre-Construction Notification Requirements) (Sections 10 and 404)

-SAC 2015-1282 Bridge Replacements
+SAC 2015- 1282 Bridge Replacements